Associate of Arts Degree | LaSalle College Vancouver, Canada

 Associate Degree | Associate of Arts Degree

-This Associate of Arts degree is your pathway to a Bachelor of Arts (BA) degree in several areas including Communication Studies, Arts and Humanities, as well as Behavioural and Social Sciences.
-Close to 150 LaSalle College Vancouver courses are articulated via the BC Transfer Guide with more than 25 post-secondary institutions across the province.
+The Associate of Arts degree prepares you for success in future studies.
+It is an efficient pathway to a Bachelor of Arts (BA) degree in several areas of study, including Communications, Arts and Humanities, and Behavioural and Social Sciences.

 Bursary Available